 Gender in Items

-When it comes to gender in data, if you do feel it needs to be used, ensure that you provide a balance and do not conform to gender stereotypes e.g. all female names have stereotypically female roles.
+When it comes to gender in data, ask yourself if it is really necessary to test the concept.
+If you do feel it needs to be used, ensure that you provide a balance and do not conform to gender stereotypes e.g. all female names have stereotypically female roles.

-It often seems that sporting data fills data related training courses, probably because it is often freely avaiable.
+It often seems that sporting data fills data-related training courses, probably because it is often freely available.
 While it may be ok to use in teaching materials we ask that you do not use it in test items.
 This may seem like a very harsh policy but sport can have regional differences that lead to bias.
-A simple example, Football in most of the world is not the same as Football in the US.
+A simple example is Football.
+In most of the world, it is not the same as Football in the US.
 I may lose lots of time on an item being distracted by not having understood this difference, but it wouldn’t tell me anything about my data skills.

 General Knowledge